jito-foundation/jito-relayer/README.md

 ## Making a release

-We opt to use cargo workspaces for this.
+We opt to use cargo workspaces for making releases.
-First install by running: `cargo install cargo-workspaces`.
+First, install cargo workspaces by running: `cargo install cargo-workspaces`.
-Next, check out the master branch and ensure you're on the latest commit.
+Next, check out the master branch of the jito-relayer repo and ensure you're on the latest commit.
-In the master branch, run the following command and follow instructions:
+In the master branch, run the following command and follow the instructions:
 ```shell
 $ cargo workspaces version --all
 ```